Five Days of Fun for Parents with Younger Kids

 Most locals grew up coming to Old San Juan on weekends with their family, and as a kid, you knew the first stop had to be Parque de las Palomas (Pigeon Park).
 Situated next to the iconic Capilla del Cristo (Christ Chapel), this park is known for its very friendly pigeons.
 Vendors sell corn to feed them but don't hold your hand out unless you want the pigeons to eat right out of it.
 Next door, you'll also find La Fortaleza, the governor's mansion, and the beginning of Calle Fortaleza, the main shopping strip of Old San Juan.

-For a cute family photo, look for nearby Narrow House, a five-foot-wide, two-story building.
+For a lovely family photo, look for nearby Narrow House, a five-foot-wide, two-story building.
 One of the original tiny houses!
 And just a few steps from that is Señor Paleta where you can pick up some refreshing and delicious popsicles made with fresh fruit (or try their seasonal or fun flavors like Choco Brownie and Strawberry Cheesecake).
 If it's lunchtime, step into Barrachina Restaurant, famous for their claim as inventors of the piña colada (although there are dueling claims for that honor).
 Kids can have the virgin version while adults enjoy the original along with either traditional Puerto Rican food or American staples like burgers.

 Walk up Calle Cristo to the Plaza del Quinto Centenario (also known as the Totem Plaza), where on hot days, there's a fountain that shoots up from the ground.
 You'll probably find kids running around in the water to cool off.
 If the fountain isn't on, head to the giant lawn in front of the Spanish fort called Castillo San Felipe del Morro to fly kites.
 Vendors around the perimeter sell disposable kites since this is a longstanding tradition in Old San Juan.
 You can also visit the fort, and the entrance fee will also get you into the other fort nearby, Castillo San Cristóbal.